FilipMaciejowski/In_good_hands/README.md

 ### `npm install`

-Installs node_modules - app will be available in your IDE.
+Installs node_modules - the app will be available in your IDE.